Hope Summers (character): Powers and abilities

-Hope Summers is an Omega level Mutant with an ability of unspecified limits to psychically manipulate and mimic the powers of other mutants.
+Hope Summers is an Omega level mutant with an ability of unspecified limits to psychically manipulate and mimic the powers of other mutants.

 This ability is primarily manifested as mimicry of the superhuman mutant abilities of those near her, however, she has demonstrated additional powers.
 When she was born, she unleashed a massive psionic pulse that destroyed Cerebro.
 She also proved to be immune to Rogue's newly lethal absorption power and her touch erased all of the previous memories and abilities Rogue had absorbed, including those of the Hecatomb.
 She also cured Rogue of the Strain 88 virus.
 During Messiah Complex when the Three-in-One tried to search for her when she was kidnapped by the Marauders, she was able to block and disrupt Cerebro from finding her.

 Hope Summers can also mimic mutant powers at their utmost capacity.
 However, she generates power levels that are potentially dangerous to people and the environment around her.
 Prodigy describes her as a metaphorical "voodoo doll" of the mutant race.
 In the "Messiah War" storyline, after mentally scanning her, Stryfe hints that she has the same powers he does (telekinesis and telepathy), and is potentially far more powerful than he is.
 Her ability to mimic the powers of other mutants is restricted by the fact that they have to be "near enough" to her to mimic.
 When near Cable, Hope showed some telepathic and telekinetic powers at her command by stopping a bullet fired at her by Bishop.
 She then generated extremely powerful energy blasts that overloaded Bishop's own ability to absorb projected energy.

 She can also jump-start a newly emerging mutant power though to an undefined extent, and can redirect the force of magnetic fields into negative matter.
 Hellion also theorizes that she is able to unconsciously enhance mutant abilities such as his own telekinetic powers to a level he could not reach before she was around him.
-She was also seen exhibiting several times the Phoenix Force.
+She also has a connection to the Phoenix Force.
 Later it was revealed that she is an aspect of the Phoenix Force itself which enabled her to operate independently from the Force itself and become the "White Phoenix of the Crown," albeit temporarily.

-In House of X Hope's true abilities come to light, wherein she can modulate as well as control the abilities of other mutants.
-Having used her powers in conjunction with others in order to resurrect their fallen number.
+In House of X Hope's true abilities come to light, wherein she can modulate as well as control the abilities of other mutants, and primarily uses her powers in conjunction with others in order to resurrect fallen mutants.

 Thanks to Cable's training, Hope has some knowledge of advanced technology.
 During the Avengers Vs X-Men storyline she was able to construct a portable device capable of masking her presence from Cerebra using components found at a common hardware store.